Psychology 2080 - Abnormal Psychology » Spring 2021 » Quiz 5

 A. placebo therapy, but it is not necessary; once symptoms are gone, they tend not to reappear.

-B. maintenance therapy, and it is often necessary to keep symptoms from reappearing.
+B. placebo therapy, and it is often necessary to keep symptoms from reappearing.

 Need help with your exam preparation?